-Lori Day of St. Johns, was appointed to the Commission on 2020 by Speaker of the House Jose Oliva.
-She is a corporate executive with CGI Inc., and entrepreneur with diverse leadership in executive coaching, process engineering, operations, leadership development, strategy deployment, and team building.
+Lori Day is a corporate executive and entrepreneur with diverse leadership in executive coaching, process engineering, operations, leadership development, strategy deployment and team building.
 Lori is a community advocate and women’s causes champion.

-Lori is the owner of New Day Solutions, a business, career, and health consulting company, where the focus is creating wellness at work, home, and in the community.
-She wrote and has copyright to her proprietary coaching program, Wing It ©.
-She is active as a business consultant for CGI Technologies as their Director of Client Strategies and Development.
+Lori Day lives in St. Johns County, and is the owner of New Day Solutions, a business, career and health consulting company, where the focus is creating wellness at work, home, and in the community.
+She wrote and has a copyright to her proprietary coaching program, Wing It ©.
+She is active as a business consultant for CGI Technologies as their director of Client Strategies and Development.

 Lori is a strong community steward in Northeast Florida.
 She serves as Vice President of Northeast Florida’s Women Business Owners, is an alumnus and on the Board of Leadership Jacksonville and serves Rethreaded as a member of the collaborative giving circle.
 Lori has previously served as an advisor on the Athena Power Link Panel, former member of the executive board of the Hubbard House, and Women in Business Awards Executive Chair in 2013 and 2014.
 In 2013, Lori was named Jacksonville’s Women of Influence honoree and Jacksonville’s Leading Ladies in 2017 and 2018.
 She was awarded the role of Olympic Torchbearer for the 2002 Salt Lake City games for her community service.